Smollky7/Smollky7/README.md

   - 🚀 I'm already familiar with Javascript and Nodejs.
   - 🎯 I can develop and learn quickly and very efficiently.
   - 🌱 I am currently studying Java, HTML, CSS and TS.
-  - 🔥 Owner and creator of the [Serviços Supremo](https://discord.gg/nucdu6WPxf).
+  - 🔥 Owner and creator of the [Serviços Supremo](https://discord.gg/nucdu6WPxf), a store on Discord for now.
-  - 🔭 I'm one of the CEOs of [Eagles Developer's](https://discord.gg/QqMepdQ), a store on discord.
+  - 🔭 I'm one of the CEOs of [Eagles Developer's](https://discord.gg/jqskQJ4SQ9), a store on Discord.
   - 📫 How to contact me by Discord, Email, Twitter or Instagram.

 #### 🌎 Nor the sky is the limit!